marklit/datafluent_pg/README.md

 ## Example Analysis

-Clone fivethirtyeight's data repo.
-It has a large number of CSV-formatted datasets.
+Clone fivethirtyeight's [data repospitory](https://data.fivethirtyeight.com/).
+It has a large number of CSV-formatted datasets they've used for some of their articles and graphics.

 ```bash
 $ git clone https://github.com/fivethirtyeight/data.git ~/538data